acm-uic/acm-uic.github.io/SIGs/Active/sighacks.md

 ---
 slug: /hacks
-description: If you're interested in mobile app development and want a personal project to add to your resume, then consider joining SIG-Mobile-Dev!
+description: If you're interested in competing in hackathons, this is the place for you!
 ---

 # SIG Hacks